Cooking Together is Great “Team Building” Here’s a delicious recipe you can make for a gathering, and freeze the extra for another meal.

 For this recipe dicing most of the veggies to 1/2 – 3/4 ” seemed to make small enough size, but still big enough so that the flavor of each could still “pop”, as well as blend in to the total chili flavor.
 Chopping veggies together is a great team builder, and creates opportunity for conversation!
 We compared notes on using recipes, and also developing the skill to cook by taste and with “what’s in the fridge?”

 Put all the above ingredients in a large pot with 2 Cups of red wine.
-NO OIL NEEDED Cover and cook thoroughly (about 20 minutes – plenty of time to dice the remaining veggies )
+NO OIL NEEDED Cover and cook thoroughly for about 20 minutes, while you dice the remaining veggies

 Add the Canned Tomatoes and Minced Jalapeño Pepper to the pot.
 Bring to a slow simmer and cook for 15 minutes.

-Add these to the pot and return to a slow simmer for about 40 minutes.
+Add the zucchini and peppers to the pot and return to a slow simmer for about 40 minutes.

-Add these items to the pot and return to simmer for 20 more minutes
+Add the above items to the pot and return to simmer for 20 more minutes

-Add these items to taste and return to slow simmer for a bit longer.
+Add pepper and hot sauce slowly to taste and return to slow simmer for a bit longer.
 We did not use hot sauce for the chili fest, and people seemed to really enjoy tasting all the other flavors and spices!